Letter from the editors

 Still: The Journal grew steadily because of Silas, and we’ve been fortunate to have his head and heart here with us through the last 11 years.
 If you’re a fiction writer that we’ve published, you can thank Silas for his vision and narrative skills.
 Silas also worked diligently on all the general aspects of our issues beyond fiction: soliciting and securing interviews, reviews, musical and visual artists, and Still Life features (which Silas initiated).

 So we’re sad Silas is giving up his editing post, but his spirit and imprint will always be one of the pathways we’ll follow at Still.
-In the near future we’ll be featuring guest fiction editors for a while, starting with our Summer 2021 issue.
+In the near future we’ll be featuring guest fiction editors for a while.

 Silas introduced Marianne to the work of Ashley Blooms, whose work we are featuring in this issue of Still: The Journal.
 We interviewed Ashley about her debut novel, Every Bone a Prayer.
 What Ashley says about writing "Appalachia as magic" is fascinating.
 You can also read the first four chapters of Ashley’s forthcoming novel, Where I Can’t Follow, in our fiction section.
 We’re so excited to give you this premier of Ashley’s new work.